Independent Broadcasting Authority (UK)This is a featured page

 3rd Logo

 Logo: We see the front end of an office building, presumably the IBA headquarters in Winchester.
-At the bottom of the screen, a gray/black gradient bar wipes in from the right in which a miniature version of the IBA logo appears, brought forth utilizing the same animation as logo 2.
+At the bottom of the screen, a gray/black gradient bar wipes in from the right in which a miniature version of the IBA logo appears, brought forth utilizing the same animation as the 2nd logo.

-Music/Sounds: A dreamy synth chime tune plays, which happens to be a jingle used by Granada in the late '80s.
+Music/Sounds: A dreamy synth chime tune plays, which was later used as a jingle by Granada in the early '90s.

 Availability: Extinct outside of tape recordings.
 This was, once again, only used on engineering announcements from the IBA, save for the last two in the summer of 1990 leading up to the controversial Broadcasting Act.
 The last two IBA engineering announcements were one episode dealing with the introduction of Transcom (NTL) and the disbandment of the IBA, and the final being a retrospective of ITA/IBA engineering announcements over the past two decades.